walmartlabs/concord-website/docs/api/repository.md

 <a name="refresh-repository"/>
 ## Refresh a Repository

 An existing repository can be refreshed with a POST request.
+This will clear the concord repository cache.

 * **URI** `/api/v1/org/{orgName}/project/{projectName}/repository/{repositoryName}/refresh`
 * **Method** `POST`